top of page

 Accountability & Human Oversight

-Clear allocation of responsibility, escalation pathways, and human supervisory mechanisms preventing uncontrolled autonomous decision-making.
+Clear allocation of responsibility, escalation pathways, and human supervisory mechanisms — preventing uncontrolled autonomous decision-making.

 These governance dimensions can be operationally assessed through structured evaluation and simulation tooling designed to support executive decision-making.

-AI Governance Assessment Simulator
+AI Governance Readiness Assessment

-What This Tool Demonstrates
+What This Assessment Evaluates

 Interpreting the Results